jtonglet/Recommender-Systems-Polimi/README.md

 ## Best Model
 <p align="justify">

-The final model used for the best submission is an 2-level hybrid recommender which averages the prediction of six different base recommenders.
+The final model is a 2-level hybrid recommender which averages the prediction of six different base recommenders.
 Please refer to the presentation [slide deck](https://github.com/jtonglet/Recommender-Systems-Polimi/blob/main/RecSys_2021.pdf) for more details.

 </p>